clojurewerkz/buffy/README.md

       :my-field-2 (string-type 10))
 ```

-Spec is taken as any type of key-value pairs (for example, vector of vectors or
+The spec can be a map (e.g. `array-map`) or avector of vectors.
-array-map).
-Avoid using hashmaps, since their order is not predictable.
+Avoid using hash maps, since they are unordered.

 Below is a specification for a buffer containing 2 fields, one 4 bytes
 long and second one 14: